Skip to Main Content

 --Chase citations FORWARDS (find relevant publications based on the sources that have cited the literature you are reading)

-Databases may hold a range of different types of materials.
-Take a look at the filters to help you refine results to the type of source you wish to use.
+Databases usually hold a range of different types of material.
+Take a look at the filters to help you refine results to the type of sources you want to use.

-Look for journal articles, research articles, academic journals.
-Some databases may also have a 'peer reviewed' filter, or you may even be able to refine by type of research conducted, such as limiting to Randomised Control Trials in PubMed.
+Look for journal articles, research articles and academic journals.
+Some databases may also have a 'peer reviewed' filter, or you may even be able to refine by the type of research conducted, e.g. limiting to Randomised Control Trials in PubMed.

 Examples of publication source type filters from Web of Science, Science Direct and Cinahl

-When researching at postgraduate level, you are expected to use databases to find relevant resources for modules that involve academic research.
-Some research modules may ask you to conduct systematic reviews, which is not covered in this guide.
+When researching at postgraduate level, you are expected to use databases to locate resources involving academic research.
+Some research modules may ask you to conduct systematic reviews, which are not covered in this guide.

 Scan the Title and Abstract